ds-wizard/guide/docs/about/introduction/knowledge-model.rst

 Reference
 ---------

 References are used to provide additional information for :ref:`questions<question>`.
-There are two types of references. :ref:`Resource page reference<resource-page>` and :ref:`URL reference<url-reference>`. resource page references are gathered in the resource collections.
+There are three types of references. :ref:`Resource page reference<resource-page>`, :ref:`URL reference<url-reference>`, and :ref:`Cross reference<cross-reference>`. resource page references are gathered in the resource collections.

 .. _resource-collection: